adityamittal13/BlockchainSolidity/README.md

 # BlockchainSolidity
-Code compiled from testing out how smart contracts work.
+This was code compiled for testing out how smart contracts work.